jamesshore/livestream/README.md

 James Shore Live
 ================

 This example code is used in my [Twitch.tv livestream](https://www.twitch.tv/jamesshorelive).
 See the individual episodes for more information.
+The episode archive is [available here](https://www.jamesshore.com/Blog/Lunch-and-Learn/).

-This Week's Challenge (5 May 2020)
+This Week's Challenge (12 May 2020)
 -----------------------------------

-Implement a ROT-13 algorithm using Test-Driven Development and small steps.

-ROT-13 is a Caesar cypher that rotates the letters of the alphabet 13 places.
-"A" becomes "N", "B" becomes "O," etc. And vice-versa.
-"N" becomes "A." ROT-13 is popular for hiding spoilers on the Internet because running the algorithm twice in a row gives you the original text back.
+Make a small ROT-13 command-line application using the algorithm [we built last week](https://www.jamesshore.com/Blog/Lunch-and-Learn/Incremental-TDD.html), but do so in a way that isolates the command-line infrastructure from the rest of the application.
+Write tests to prove that the infrastructure is being used correctly.

 The Thinking Framework
 ----------------------

-**Eat the Onion from the Inside Out.**

-Problems are made of layers, like ogres, and onions.
-To break the problem down into small steps, start with the inner-most layer.
-Find the thing that everything else depends on and build that first.
-Then build the thing that depends on it, and the thing that depends on that, and so forth, until you've solved everything.

-Starting with the innermost layer often looks something like this:

-1. Interface - everything depends on the interface you decide to build.
-2. Calculations and branches
-3. Loops and generalization
-4. Special cases and error handling

-Some people call this "Zero, One, Many."
-James Grenning talks about [ZOMBIES](http://blog.wingman-sw.com/tdd-guided-by-zombies).
-"Uncle Bob" Martin has his [Transformation Priority Premise](https://blog.cleancoder.com/uncle-bob/2013/05/27/TheTransformationPriorityPremise.html).
-No matter how you slice it, it's about solving the easy, core problems first, and working out from there.
+Infrastructure code talks over a network, interacts with a file system, or involves some other communication with external state.
+It's often complicated and difficult to test, but if you don't test it, you're likely to have bugs.

+You can use two techniques to isolate the complexity of your infrastructure and make it easier to test:

+**1. Infrastructure Wrappers.**

+Create a wrapper—a single class or module—for each piece of infrastructure that you use.
+For each wrapper, provide an API that provides a crisp, clean view of the messy outside world.
+Design your API to be focused on the needs of your application rather than the implementation of the infrastructure.
+Put all the code that interacts with infrastructure in the wrappers.

+By doing so, you'll isolate your infrastructure behind an interface that you control.
+When the infrastructure changes in the future, or if you find yourself switching to a different provider, you can change the wrapper without changing the rest of your application.

+**2. Focused Integration Tests.**

+Your application's correctness depends on it using its infrastructure correctly, so test each infrastructure wrapper with a "focused integration test."
+A focused integration test is like a unit test, in that it checks that a single part of your code is working, but unlike a unit test, it runs code that talks to the outside world.

+When testing your infrastructure wrappers, test the external communication for real.
+For file system code, checks that it reads and writes real files.
+For databases and services, access a real database or service whenever possible.
+Make sure that your test systems are configured identically to your production systems (except for using test data instead of production data).
+Otherwise your code will fail in production when it encounters subtle incompatibilities.

 Running the Code